 Listing Presentation Checklist for Agents

 Here are some valuable skills that will help your presentation process in commercial real estate sales or leasing situations.
 See what ones you can take and run with and improve:

 - There is a real skill in questioning the client to know what they are thinking and what they require when it comes to property activity.
-One simple question can lead to deeper questions and facts derived from the clients comments.
-When you are a real specialist in sales, leasing, or property management, your level of questioning can be substantial.
+One simple question can lead to deeper questions and facts derived from the client’s comments.
+When you are a real estate specialist in sales, leasing, or property management, your level of questioning can be substantial.
 You can also apply the facts from the market and recent property transactions that have relevance to what the client wants to do.

 - Sensitively test the client about local property knowledge plus recent results in sales and leasing.
 Find out what they know about recent prices and sales.
 If the client has an inflated view of prices and rents for their property, it is best to deal with it ‘up front’ so you can decide if you want to work with them currently.
 An unrealistic client can waste a lot of your time and effort.
-Selectively choose your clients and how you serve them.
+Selectively choose your real estate clients and how you serve them.

 - Be careful in the use of ‘industry jargon’ especially in pitching and presenting your services.
 Too much ‘jargon’ can disconnect you from the client; communication is a big issue in working with property clients today.
 Respect their intelligence and drop the ‘jargon’.

-- Put yourself in the clients ‘shoes’ when it comes to the current market conditions and the options available.
+- Put yourself in the clients ‘shoes’ when it comes to the current property investment market conditions and the options available.
 Provide a few alternatives of marketing in sales or leasing as the case may be; give recommendations of the best ways forward.

-- Your database will be of great value in helping win a listing.
+- Your database will be of great value in helping win a property listing.
 That is providing of course that it is up to date and relative to the client’s property.
 Refer to the database and the people that you have identified to quote the property to when listed.